Academic Affairs Committee

 Mandate from Policy B2.0:

 The Academic Affairs Committee shall be the educational policy committee of the Senate and shall formulate and review all matters related to educational policies and procedures, with the exception of policies that are in the purview of the ICC and Graduate Council.
 The committee shall also serve as liaison with appropriate administrators and administrative bodies of the university.
-The Academic Affairs Committee shall consist of the following: one faculty member per college, each to be elected by his or her collegial faculty; three members at large elected by the Academic Senate; and the provost or his or her delegate (ex officio, voting).
+The Academic Affairs Committee shall consist of the following: one faculty member per college, each to be elected by their collegial faculty; three members at large elected by the Faculty Senate; and the provost or their delegate (ex officio, voting).

 1. Make recommendations to address the problem of insufficient time for instructors to submit grades after the last final

 2. Investigate and make recommendations related to reasonable expectations for provision of academic accommodations.